DuarteRenan/DuarteRenan/README.md

 <p align=center><strong>"..Through web development, I unite my two passions: Design and Technology..."</strong></p>

 ### About me
-* 👀 I'm currently hunting for my first job to start my career in web development area.
 * 🌱 I'm currently learning Javascript
 * 🤔 I'm looking for help with find a job in web development (Front-end).
 * 💬 Ask me about Photoshop, CSS, Design and everything you felling should!